 Requests for reasonable accommodations for disabilities or limitations should be made prior to the date of this meeting.
+You may contact the County Clerk at 715.539.1019.
 Please do so as early as possible so that proper arrangements can be made.
 Requests are kept confidential.